 Financing Cash Flows

-During 2007, our proceeds from long-term debt, net of prepayments, were \$2,205.9 million.
-We used a majority of these funds to finance our acquisition of 50% of OMI Corporation and our expenditures for vessels and equipment.
+During 2008, our proceeds from long-term debt, net of prepayments, were \$565.4 million.
+We used a majority of these funds to finance our expenditures for vessels and equipment, which are explained in more detail below.